🎉 Birthday Sale: 63% Off – Ends Monday

 This can take a bit more time and effort, as you need to manually decide on the vibe of each track/album, but it can be a fun process.

-While I wouldn't recommend sorting your entire folder system based on BPM or key, it's definitely worth having some way of incorporating this into your method.
+While I wouldn't recommend sorting your entire folder structure based on BPM or key, it's definitely worth having some way of incorporating this into your method.
 It could be simply putting a sticker on the CD/record cover, or using your DJ software's sorting feature to quickly organize your music by key and BPM.

 All of these elements are important to include in your labelling, but again, I'm not sure they're the best choice for macro-organization (although artists are a popular method).
 It's nice to know the year music is released for cohesiveness in a mix, but putting every release in a separate folder for each year isn't particularly useful (in my opinion).